KathiSa/climateindoorsimulation/FileInput.md

 2. "Proceed to occupancy" button, to proceed to the next step
 3. "Start simulation with only provided idf and epw file" button, to skip further steps

-If you choose "Start simulation with only provided idf and epw file" you will be send to the step seen in the following picture an you can start the simulation without further need for configurations (Fig. 5).
+If you choose "Start simulation with only provided idf and epw file" you will be send to the step seen in the following picture and you can start the simulation without further need for configurations (Fig. 5).

 ![Figg.
 5](images/FileUpload7.PNG)
-*Figure 5: Overview*
+*Figure 5: Overview simulation with only an idf and epw file*